Kansas vs. Texas Tech prediction, odds, time: 2026 college basketball picks from proven model

 Kansas vs. Texas Tech odds, prediction, time: 2026 college basketball picks for Feb.
 2 from proven model

-SportsLine's model simulated No. 14 Kansas vs. No. 11 Texas Tech on Monday and revealed its college basketball picks for this Big 12 matchup
+SportsLine's model simulated No. 11 Texas Tech Red Raiders vs. No. 14 Kansas Jayhawks on Monday and revealed its college basketball picks for this Big 12 matchup

 Ranked Big 12 teams clash when the No. 14 Kansas Jayhawks face the No. 11 Texas Tech Red Raiders.
 Kansas is coming off a 90-82 win over BYU on Saturday, while Texas Tech dropped an 88-80 decision to Central Florida that same day.
 The Jayhawks (16-5, 6-2 Big 12), who are tied with Texas Tech for fourth in the Big 12 Conference, are 3-3 on the road this season.
 The Red Raiders (16-5, 6-2 Big 12), who are 3-4 against ranked opponents, are 11-0 on their home court in 2025-26.

 Tipoff from United Supermarkets Arena in Lubbock, Texas, is set for 9 p.m.
 ET.
-Kansas leads the all-time series 42-9, but Texas Tech has won each of the last two meetings.
-Texas Tech is a 4.5-point favorite in the latest Kansas vs. Texas Tech odds from DraftKings Sportsbook, while the over/under for total points scored is 154.5.
+Texas Tech is a 4.5-point favorite in the latest Kansas vs. Texas Tech odds from DraftKings Sportsbook, while the over/under for total points scored is 155.5.
 Before making any Texas Tech vs. Kansas picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: